mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.2.0-Release-Notes.md

 monitor is able to keep track of stale master and stale slave states across restarts and crashes.

+### New Variables for Monitor Scripts

+The PARENT and CHILDREN variables were added to the monitor scripts.
+The former expands to the direct parent node of the server that triggers the event and the latter expands to a list of servers that are direct descendants of the server that triggered the event.

+For more information, refer to the [monitor documentation](../Monitors/Monitor-Common.md).

 ### Avrorouter `deflate` compression

 The Avrorouter now supports the `deflate` compression method.
 This allows the